slatedocs/slate/source/index.html.md

 ### Sorting

-When fetching collections of resources you can use `sort=-issued_at,total_amount`.
-Each sorting criteria separated with a comma.
+When fetching some collections of resources you can use `?sort=sort_criteria_1,sort_criteria_2,-sorting_criteria_3,...`, each sorting criteria separated with a comma.

 The `-` sign at the beggining of a sorting criteria means that the order for this criteria is descendant.